Treatment stops the spread of HIV

 The HIV Care Continuum is one tool for assessing HIV care and treatment in Oregon

-For some, that may include help accessing medication, finding a case manager, getting into stable housing, or finding a job.
+For some, that may include help getting medication or finding a case manager.
+It could mean finding stable housing or a job.
 Staying healthy and virally suppressed while living with HIV goes beyond taking medicine.
 If you’re diagnosed with HIV, know that you’re not alone.
 Oregon offers many support services to help you.

-In Oregon, most people who are diagnosed with HIV achieve viral suppression.
-Rates of viral suppression in Oregon are higher than in other parts of the U.S. This suggests that Oregon’s network for HIV treatment is successful at helping many people living with HIV achieve longer, healthier lives.
+In Oregon, most people who are diagnosed with HIV become virally suppressed.
+Rates of viral suppression are higher here than in other parts of the country.
+This suggests that Oregon is helping many people with HIV to live longer, healthier lives.
 However, many Oregonians are living with HIV and don’t know it.
-To achieve Oregon’s goal of zero new HIV infections, increased testing statewide is necessary.
+To achieve Oregon’s goal of zero new HIV infections, we need to increase testing statewide.

 HIV Care Continuum